-- 6. Term of Service - a) The Term of Service is one (1) year, and the Authority will provide service to the Customer until service is terminated either by the Customer or the Authority. - b) The Customer shall give the Authority five (5) days written notice when requesting termination of service, after one year from the start of service. - c) The Authority may terminate service to the Customer in accordance with the provisions of this Tariff. - d) The Authority may terminate service immediately if, for any reason, the Authority is unable to maintain the lines needed to supply the facility or is unable to maintain the facility. - e) The Authority will terminate service to a location and remove the facilities if the Authority decides that a location is too costly because of damaged equipment, unless a satisfactory arrangement can be made between the Authority and the Customer. - 7.
-Special Provisions - a) Authority Furnished and Installed Fixtures
+- a) The Term of Service is one (1) year, and the Authority will provide service to the Customer until service is terminated either by the Customer or the Authority. - b) The Customer shall give the Authority five (5) days written notice when requesting termination of service, after one year from the start of service. - The Authority may terminate service to the Customer in accordance with the provisions of this Tariff. - d) The Authority may terminate service immediately if, for any reason, the Authority is unable to maintain the lines needed to supply the facility or is unable to maintain the facility. - e) The Authority will terminate service to a location and remove the facilities if the Authority decides that a location is too costly because of damaged equipment, unless a satisfactory arrangement can be made between the Authority and the Customer.

+a) Authority Furnished and Installed Fixtures